 Content cluster FAQs

 You can earn up to $500 in account credit per referral.
-When your referral signs up for service, your account will receive 10% of the value of their services, up to $500.
+When your referral signs up for service, your account will receive 10% of the value of their services in the form of an account credit, cash back, or charitable donation in your name, up to $500.
 Our billing team will apply those credits after your referral’s first 30 days of service.

 Nope!
 We want to reward you for every referral.
 And if you refer more than five clients, we’ll add you to our referral champions page for being so awesome.

 We’ll automatically apply your credits to your future invoices.

 Send an email to [email protected]care.com and a team member will be happy to assist.